aeon-toolkit/aeon/docs/mentoring.md

 1. Learn about aeon best practices, coding standards and testing policies.
 2. Study the existing segmentation algorithms in `aeon`.
-3. Implement exsiting segmentation algorithms, e.g.
+3. Implement existing segmentation algorithms, e.g.
 https://github.com/aeon-toolkit/aeon/issues/948
 4. Implement tools for comparing segmentation algorithms, e.g.
 5. Conduct a bake off of segmentation algorithms on a range of datasets.